zafirahzunaidi/cashflow-intelligence-dashboard/README.md

-# 💰 Cash Flow Intelligence Dashboard & Forecasting System (UMDAC Datathon)
+# 💰 Cash Flow Intelligence Dashboard & Forecasting System

 ## 📌 Overview

 This project was developed as part of the UMDAC Datathon, focusing on analyzing and forecasting cash flow to support financial decision-making.
+(Group: WOW)

-The goal was to provide finance teams with better visibility into short-term liquidity, identify abnormal cash flow behavior, and evaluate the reliability of forecasting models.
+It aims to provide finance teams with better short-term visibility into liquidity, detect abnormal cash flow patterns, and evaluate the reliability of forecasting models.

 ---